Social Enterprise Strategy

 - Building business capacity and skills

 - Improving market access.

-Implementing these action areas and initiatives (outlined in the strategy document) will lead to growth and improved sustainability for the social enterprise sector and further social and economic benefit for Victoria.
+Implementing these action areas through eight initiatives (outlined in the strategy document) will lead to growth and improved sustainability for the social enterprise sector and further social and economic benefit for Victoria.